sphynx/wifi-select/README.md

                         (by default it shows '*')
      -x, --pass-in-hex  store the entered WPA password as a hexadecimal string (using wpa_passphrase)
-     -h, --help         show this help
+         --use-dhclient use "dhclient" instead of "dhcpcd" in generated profiles -h, --help         show this help

      interface          a wireless interface to use
                         (if omitted, uses WIRELESS_INTERFACE from /etc/conf.d/netcfg)

 ## Functionality

 *wifi-select* does the following and nothing more:

 * parses `iwlist scan` results and presents a list of networks along with their